 When I started treating myself with dignity and respect, I began having spiritual awakenings.
 One of these awakenings revealed that having a disability challenged the status quo.
 Although I sought to measure up to expectations, I found myself consistently falling short in my efforts.
 Living with my brain injury and my invisible disability left me clueless in my attempts to compensate for my real — yet unknown — deficits and limitations.
 In the process of my attempting to overcompensate I lost sight of who I was as a person.
 In the process, I became a human doing rather learning how to be in life.

-In the course of maintaining and defending both my denial and the denial of family and friends, I grew weary in my attempts to prove that I was not an individual living with a brain injury, an invisible disability with real deficits and limitations.
+In the course of maintaining and defending both my denial and the denial of family and friends, I grew weary in my attempts to prove that I was not an individual living with a brain injury and an invisible disability (with deficits and limitations).
 In my weariness, I reached a point in my life when I could no longer deny my reality.
-When I reached this place of despair — in which I could no longer deny my reality — I discovered a series of cause, effects and contrasts.
-I will share some of what I learned through examining those cause, effects and contrasts.
-This list is not exhaustive and can be expanded.
+When I reached this place of despair — in which I could no longer deny my reality — I discovered a series of causes, effects, and contrasts.
+Below, I will share some of what I learned through examining those cause, effects, and contrasts.

 As I seek to identify with others I practice love and tolerance.
 Identification frees my humanity to explore apart from comparison’s dictates.
 Identification encourages individual expression.
-Identification encourages hope, where as comparison predicates performance.
-Identification encourages process.
+Identification encourages hope, whereas comparison predicates performance.
+Identification encourages the process.
 Identification promotes self-confidence.
-Progress is accepted as a function of seeking to accept both others and one self.
-As I love and accept myself, I am free to create with my being.
+Progress is accepted as a function of seeking to accept both others and oneself.
+As I love and accept myself, I am free to create, with my being.

-My being and worth is not tied to a specific “toy” or outcome.
+My being and worth are not tied to a specific “toy” or outcome.
 I no longer need to keep up with the Jones.
 I no longer need to chase after external validation.
 Identifying with others dispels my need to judge.
 Identification gives me permission to take risks and to scrape my knees in the process.
 Identification promotes excellence, not perfection.
 Identification frees me to stay in the moment and to live life on life’s terms.
 Identification promotes unity.
 Identification gives me the freedom to explore and be myself.